18F/18f.gsa.gov/_posts/2015-05-07-layering-innovation.md

 environment where running the application is the last piece of the puzzle.

-## Building and deploying a platform
+## Building and Deploying a Platform

 The idea of providing a platform to a team of developers is hardly novel.
 There are many solutions available and many opinions on which is